Bruce Fanjoy

-Bruce Fanjoy (born 1964) is a Canadian politician who has been the member of Parliament (MP) for Carleton since 2025.
+Bruce Fanjoy (born 1964 or 1965) is a Canadian politician who has been the member of Parliament (MP) for Carleton since 2025.
 A member of the Liberal Party, Fanjoy was elected in the 2025 federal election, unseating incumbent MP and Conservative leader Pierre Poilievre.

 Early life and career

 Bruce Fanjoy was born c.
 1964 in Toronto, Ontario, but grew up in Saint John, New Brunswick, with both of his parents having been from there.
 His family lived in the Saint John neighbourhood of Millidgeville where Fanjoy attended elementary school, after which they moved to Fredericton after Fanjoy's father, Emery Fanjoy, took a secretary position for the government.
 Fanjoy and his family later moved to Halifax, Nova Scotia.
 Fanjoy has a Bachelor of Commerce (BComm) from Dalhousie University and an Master of Business Administration (MBA) from Saint Mary's University.
 He worked in business and marketing, including as director of marketing at Deloitte, before focusing on being a parent and turning to volunteer roles.